thensgens/yt-dl/README.md

-simple cli-script that fetches and re-encodes youtube videos.
+simple cli script that fetches and re-encodes youtube videos (mp4 to mp3).